Implementation of Immersed Boundaries via Volume Penalization in the Industrial Aeronautical Computational Fluid Dynamics Solver CODA: Numerical Computations

 \subsubsection{Subsonic flow at $M_{\infty}=\num{0.15}$ and $\alpha=\SI{0}{\degree}$ and $\alpha=\SI{10}{\degree}$}

 The first test corresponds to the subsonic flow around an NACA0012 airfoil.
-This problem has become a classic test case for RANS solvers due to the simple geometry and large amount of available numerical and experimental data \cite{ladson1988a,ladson1988b,ladson1988c}.
+This problem has become a classic test case for RANS solvers due to the simple geometry and the large amount of available numerical and experimental data \cite{ladson1988a,ladson1988b,ladson1988c}.
 It is used primarily for the analysis of turbulence models, testing their convergence properties and their effect on the accuracy.
-We perform the simulations for angles of attack $\alpha=\SI{0}{\degree}$ and $\alpha=\SI{10}{\degree}$.
-The flow satisfies the following conditions: a gas with adiabatic index $\gamma=1.4$ and Reynolds number $\mathrm{Re}=\num{6E6}$ flows with a freestream Mach number $M_{\infty}=\num{0.15}$.
+We perform simulations for the angle of attack $\alpha=\SI{0}{\degree}$ and $\alpha=\SI{10}{\degree}$.
+The flow satisfies the following conditions: a gas with adiabatic index $\gamma=1.4$ and Reynolds number $\mathrm{Re}=\num{6E6}$ flows with a free-stream Mach number $M_{\infty}=\num{0.15}$.
 The non-dimensional density is set to $\rho=\num{1}$, and the non-dimensional pressure to $p=\num{1}$.
-On the boundaries of the computational domain were set the following boundary conditions: left face is set to inflow, the right face to outflow, the front and back faces were set to periodic, and the top and bottom to far field.
+On the boundaries of the computational domain the following boundary conditions were set: the left face is set to inflow, the right face to outflow, the front and back faces were set to periodic, and the top and bottom to far field.
 The inflow pressure assumes the value of the stagnation pressure and the outflow pressure to the static pressure.